İlkan Karaman: Professional career

+On October 27, 2023, Karaman signed with Çayırova Belediyesi of the TBL.

 NBA

 Karaman was selected by the Brooklyn Nets with the 57th pick of the 2012 NBA draft.
 He became officially the first player drafted by the Nets after their move to Brooklyn (the team acquired two higher picks in exchange for cash after they were selected by other teams).
-After the draft the Nets general manager Billy King stated that the Nets intended for Karaman to develop his skills while continuing to play in Europe.
-This process (often referred to as "Euro-Stashing") allowed the Nets to retain Karaman's NBA rights without offering him a contract.
+After the draft Nets general manager Billy King stated that the team intended for Karaman to develop his skills while continuing to play in Europe.
+This process (often referred to as "Euro-stashing") allowed the Nets to retain Karaman's NBA rights without offering him a contract.

 On July 10, 2014, Karaman's rights were traded to the Cleveland Cavaliers.

-On November 18, 2020, Karaman's draft rights were traded to the Milwaukee Bucks, in exchange for a 2025 second round draft pick.
+On November 18, 2020, Karaman's draft rights were traded to the Milwaukee Bucks, in exchange for a 2025 second-round draft pick.

 Turkish national team

 Karaman was a regular Turkish youth national team player.
 He also played for Turkish national team in the EuroBasket 2013 qualification.